defold/doc/docs/en/manuals/physics-messages.md

 # Collision messages

-When two objects collide, the engine will broadcast messages to all components in both objects:
+When two objects collide, the engine will broadcast messages to both objects:

 ## Collision response

-The `"collision_response"` message is sent for all collision objects.
+The `"collision_response"` message is sent when one of the colliding objects is of type "dynamic", "kinematic" or "static".
 It has the following fields set:

 `other_id`
 : the id of the instance the collision object collided with (`hash`)